What’s Happening Now in PEI - Phase #4

-Larger organized gatherings such as sports and recreation, day camps, weddings, funerals, burials and worship services are allowed with no more than 50 people indoor or outdoor.
+Larger organized gatherings such as sports and recreation, day camps, weddings, funerals, burials and worship services are permitted to have up to three cohorts of no more than 50 people indoor or outdoor.

 - Physical distancing must be maintained with individuals who are not part of one’s household;

 - Wear a non-medical mask or face covering indoors when physical distance is not possible;

 - Limited sharing of equipment among individuals from different households with precautions;

 - For facilities (indoor or outdoor) with separate rooms or large spaces that can accommodate more than one gathering at a time, multiple gatherings up to a maximum of 150 people may be held, provided:

 - multiple gatherings guidance is followed; and

 - operational plans are completed and approved for multiple gatherings involving 50 or more people.

 Personal gathering limits remain at 15 people indoors and 20 people outdoors.

 During Phase #1, residents were allowed to extend their household unit by one or two members in order to provide closer contact and support to one another.